kunakl07/Backend-of-Active-Learning/Python_Scripts/preprocessing_script/README.md

-Command for running the script
+Command for running the script, you could use either of the combination with different cases to generate spectrograms

 ```